dandi/dandi-archive/doc/design/embargo-mvp.md

 * Manifests will be stored at `123456/manifests/...`
 * Zarr files will be stored at `123456/zarr/{uuid}/...`

-When releasing an embargoed dandiset, all asset data for that dandiset is copied to the public bucket.
+When unembargoing an embargoed dandiset, all asset data for that dandiset is copied to the public bucket.

 When uploading a new asset to an embargoed dandiset, the server will first check if that blob has already been uploaded publically.
 If so, the public blob will be used instead of uploading the data again to the embargo bucket.